Yellow-legged Gull Larus michahellis

 the apparent seasonal patterns of arrivals and departures.
 However, published

 observations as a whole and analysis of carefully chosen subsets of data both

 suggest arrivals in two phases: a summer influx around July, associated with the

 species' northerly post-breeding moult migration from the Mediterranean basin,

-and a larger winter influx between October and January.
+and a winter influx between October and January.
 Such a bi-modal pattern and a

-relatively significant influx in winter are at odds with the profile of numbers at key sites for Yellow-legged Gulls on the south coast of England and
+relatively significant influx in winter are at odds with the profile of numbers

+in the key sites for Yellow-legged Gulls on the south coast of England.
+In these

-proportion of individuals departing from southern England undertakes a secondary
+departing from the south undertakes a secondary post-moult migration further

 involve gulls from another part of the species' range in southern Europe,